-The Revd Canon Dr Stewart Lawton Memorial Scholarship is awarded for research into one of the following areas: the Liberal Catholic Tradition in Anglicanism; the Interaction of Science and Religion or and European Philosophical Theology.
-Three scholarships are awarded, each for one week.
+The Revd Canon Dr Stewart Lawton Memorial Scholarship is awarded for research into one of the following areas: The Liberal Catholic Tradition in Anglicanism; the Interaction of Science and Religion or and European Philosophical Theology.
+Two scholarships are awarded, each for one week.

 The Dr Daisy Ronco Scholarship is awarded for research into Nineteenth Century Studies with an emphasis on the role of women.
 Two scholarships are awarded, each for one week.

 The Richard L. Hills Scholarship is awarded for research into Theology’s relationship to Science / Technology.
-Four scholarships are awarded, each for one week.
+Three scholarships are awarded, each for one week.

 The Ernest Walder Memorial Scholarship supports research in the Arts and Humanities.
-Three scholarships are awarded, each for one week.
+Two scholarships are awarded, each for one week.

 The Gladstone Scholarship is for the support of clergy from the Church in Wales and scholars from Bulgaria.
 One scholarship is awarded, for one week.

 The Father John Thorold Scholarship is for study in spirituality or liturgy.
-Five scholarships are awarded, each for one week.
+Four scholarships are awarded, each for one week.

 The Veronica Powles Memorial Scholarship is awarded either to members of the Mothers’ Union or for study and research into women’s ministry and issues.
 Two scholarships are awarded, each for one week.

 The General Scholarship Fund supports research in the Arts and Humanities.
-Six scholarships are awarded – each for one week.
+Five scholarships are awarded, each for one week.